AndreRudolph/impulsephp-doc/docs/views.md

   </pre>
 </div>

-<h5><a id="bind-controllers">Bind controllers to views</a></h5>

-In the next documentation section for controllers you will learn how to connect bind a controller to a view.
+With this separation your application becomes more extensible and maintainable when to it comes to controllers in the next documentation page.